-The Government of Yukon protects the privacy of citizens by following the Access to Information and Protection of Privacy (ATIPP) Act.
-This means we must protect the information we collect, use and disclose and we must tell you what happens to your information once you share it with us.
+The Government of Yukon protects the privacy of citizens by following the Access to Information and Protection of Privacy Act.
+We often refer to this Act by its abbreviation, ATIPP.

 How the government collects personal information

-When we collect your personal information we have to inform you of:
+When we collect your personal information, we have to inform you of:

-- our legal authority to collect the information; and
+- our legal authority to collect the information;

-- the reason we are collecting it.
+- the reason we are collecting it; and

-How government uses personal information
+How the government uses personal information

 The government has a variety of safeguards in place to make sure your information is only accessed by our staff when they need it to do their jobs.

 A public body cannot disclose or share your personal information with another public body or 3rd party, except in a few specific instances.

 Some examples of authorized disclosure under the ATIPP Act include information disclosed: